flatiron/blacksmith/topics/how-do-i-search-files-and-directories/article.md

-Suppose you want to list all the files in the current directory, you can use the builtin `fs.readdir` method <link to fs module>.
-This will get you a list of all the files and directories:
+Suppose you want to list all the files in the current directory.
+One approach is to use the builtin `fs.readdir` method <link to fs module>.
+This will get you an array of all the files and directories on the specified path:

     fs = require('fs');